 - Consider the needs for different job levels or departments.
 The hiring process for a manager is unlikely to be the same as for an intern.
 The process for a Marketing job may not be the same as for an Engineering job.

 - Outside of Workable, create a chart to outline your general processes for different types of roles or departments.
-Work with your Account Manager to have them added to Workable.

 Enable compliance options based on your organization's requirements: GDPR, EEO/OFCCP (Equal Employment Opportunity) reporting and CCPA (California Consumer Privacy Act).